Evangelism for Non-Evangelists

 Yes.
 During the first webinar, you will be welcomed to the course and a tech support person will lead you through the tools you have available to participate in the webinar.
 He will be available throughout the webinars to help you if you have any problems, too.

 A helpful hint: plan on logging into the webinar about five minutes early just to make certain that everything is working for you before the webinar starts.

-How do I watch the webinars?
+How do I participate in the webinars?